DPDK/dpdk/doc/guides/testpmd_app_ug/run_app.rst

     Display statistics every PERIOD seconds, if interactive mode is disabled.
     The default value is 0, which means that the statistics will not be displayed.

+*   ``--display-xstats xstat_name1[,...]``

+    Display comma-separated list of extended statistics every PERIOD seconds as specified in ``--stats-period`` or when used with interactive commands that show Rx/Tx statistics (i.e. 'show port stats').

 *   ``--nb-cores=N``

     Set the number of forwarding cores,